microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

  ```

- Grant replication client and save to contosoapp user for DMS online migration
+ Grant replication client and save to contosoapp user for DMS online migration:

  ```sql